docuracy/ViaeRegiae/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10679173.svg)](https://doi.org/10.5281/zenodo.10679173)
 # Viæ Regiæ
-## A public history project, 'Mapping the Transport Network of England & Wales, 1530-1680'.
+## A public history project, 'Mapping the Transport Network of Early Modern England & Wales'.

 *This project was initiated early in 2021 by Stephen Gadd and Colin Greenstreet, and is currently inactive.
-The project's primary outputs are available through the links given below.*
+The project's primary outputs to date are available through the links given below.*

 ## Blog Post